dduan/Pathos/Documentation/design.md

    the file system, have a noun or an adjective as function names¹.
 For example, `Path.metadata()`.
 3. Operations that make changes to the file system have a verb in their function names.
 For example, `Path.makeDirectory()`.
-4. Functions that starts with "with" or "as" all accepts a closure as its final argument.
-Theses functions set up a environment for the current process, executes the closure in the new environment, and restores the process to the previous environment afterwards.
+4. Functions that starts with "with" or "as" all accept a closure as its final argument.
+These functions set up a environment for the current process, executes the closure in the new environment, and restores the process to the previous environment afterwards.
 For example, `Path.withTemporaryDirectory` creates a temporary directory, sets it as the working directory,